katholiek-onderwijs-vlaanderen/sri4node/README.md

 - *database* is a database object (see above) that you can use for querying the database.
 - *me* is the security context of the user performing the current HTTP operation.

-It should return a [Q][kriskowal-q] promise that resolves if the function allows the HTTP operation.
-It should reject the promise if the function disallows the HTTP operation.
+It should reject returned the promise if the function disallows the HTTP operation.
 In the later case the client will receive a 401 Forbidden as response to his operation.

 ### validate

 Validation functions are executed before update/insert.
-If any of the functions return an error object the PUT operation returns 409.
 The output is a combination of all error objects returned by the validation functions.
 The error objects are defined in the SRI specification.
 All validation functions are executed for every PUT operation.